sourabhpatel073/FriendAI/README.md

 # FriendAI
 <h3>
   Incorporating a blend of Angular, Django, Python, PostgreSQL, HTML, and CSS, Friend AI has been designed to provide a dynamic and user-centric experience.
-Through the integration of OpenAI's GPT functions, this project offers powerful AI-driven features tailored to enhance user interactions and bring clarity to complex documents.
+Through the integration of OpenAI's GPT functions,Prompts and Langchain this project offers powerful AI-driven features tailored to enhance user interactions and bring clarity to complex documents.
 </h3>
 Features
 <ul>